Merit-Systems/x402scan/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `dateOfFirstTransaction` is correct and matches on-chain history
 - [ ] Facilitator has **at least 10 USDC transfers**
 - [ ] Added image to `apps/scan/public`
+- [ ] Make sure we support that chain